benkeks/coupled-similarity/code/README.md

 (Arguments are channelled through sbt like this: `sbt "flink/run --ts myTransitionSystem.csv"`)

-Test can be run by `sbt flink/test`.
+Tests can be run by `sbt flink/test`.